IEEE-RAS-UnB/edubot/README.md

 Repository with classes and codes used on Project Edubot.

-Project Edubot is a project ofered by the IEEE RAS Student Chapter at the University of Brasília.
+Project Edubot is a project offered by the IEEE RAS Student Chapter at the University of Brasília.
 Feel free to visit our facebook page: https://www.facebook.com/ieee.ras.unb

 Classes based on the tutorials at: http://arcbotics.com/products/sparki/start/